needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

 ## Tie it together

-One last vital part is missing and its the systems that will handle when we go in game on the client and what to do when a client connects on the server.

-The Client is simple enough, we want to be able to send a `Rpc` to the server when we have connected that we are ready to start playing.
+The final step you need to do is to create the systems that handle when you go in-game on the client and what to do when a client connects on the server.
+You need to be able to send an `Rpc` to the server when you connect that tells it you are ready to start playing.

 ```c#
 // When client has a connection with network id, go in game and tell server to also go in game